 |Pogoplug V3 Pro||P01, P02||19.07.3||http://downloads.openwrt.org/releases/19.07.3/targets/oxnas/ox820/||http://downloads.openwrt.org/releases/19.07.3/targets/oxnas/ox820/openwrt-19.07.3-oxnas-ox820-cloudengines_pogoplugpro-squashfs-sysupgrade.tar|

 Support for the OXNAS Pogoplugs has been added with OpenWrt 15.05.
 OpenWrt 15.05 and LEDE 17.01 required a u-boot version more capable than the vendor u-boot that comes with the Pogoplug.
 This required a rather convoluted installation process, resulting in either loading a suitably capable u-boot from the less capable vendor u-boot (a “2nd stage u-boot”) or outright replacing the vendor u-boot (which is rather dangerous).

-With 18.06, the OXNAS target has been significantly overhauled, one of the results is that it can now be booted from the vendor u-boot, no additional or replacement u-boot required anymore.
-One of the consequences is that you cannot upgrade from older versions to 18.06 or later using sysupgrade.
+With 18.06, the OXNAS target has been overhauled, one of the results is that it can now be booted from the vendor u-boot, no additional or replacement u-boot required anymore.
+One of the consequences of those significant changes is that you cannot upgrade from an older version than 18.06 to 18.06 or later using sysupgrade.
 If you try to force it, you will render your device unable to boot, you will need to go through the installation process outlined below.